jdede/inet-showcases/_docs/wireless/infrastructure/index.md

 <video autoplay loop controls src="Adhoc3.mp4" onclick="this.paused ? this.play() : this.pause();"></video>
 <!--internal video recording, animation speed none, zoom 1.3x-->
 </p>

+The wlan module of `host1` is displayed on the following image, showing the mib and the host's network status:

 <img class="screen" src="adhocmib.png">